-The 2020 primaries kicked off on Monday, with both Democratic and Republican caucuses held in Iowa.
+The 2020 presidential nominating process kicked off on Feb.
+3, with both Democratic and Republican caucuses held in Iowa.

-  Up for grabs are 41 delegates for Democratic contenders and 40 delegates for the Republicans.
+Up for grabs were 41 delegates for Democratic contenders and 40 delegates for the Republicans.

 During the last presidential cycle, Texas Sen. Ted Cruz won the 2016 Iowa GOP caucuses with then-candidate Trump finishing second.

 On the Democratic side, former Secretary of State Hillary Clinton prevailed over Sanders.

 For complete elections information, visit the ABC News elections home.